ddsouz5/oneliners/README.md

 Standard error and output to same file

     command > output.txt 2>&1

+Standard error and output to same file and see on terminal

+    command 2>&1 | tee output.txt

 command line copy and paste (using mouse middle button to paste)